OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:10

-“Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
+“Two men went up to the temple to pray, one being a Pharisee and the other was a tax collector.

 ## Luke 18:11